connorfewin/The-Grinch/README.md

       + This has all the information on how to use the api, it can be a little hard to turn it into code, so reference our code while going through the documentation, should clear a lot of things up.
 It is not too difficult once you get the hang of it.

+    Sentiment:
+    - After installing tweepy a twitter api will need to be set-up through https://developer.twitter.com/en/portal/petition/essential/basic-info.
+The keys you recieve will be added in to twitter token under the API_Web_Scraper Directory.